bhoward/focsipedia2/docs/ds/graphs.md

 The **breadth-first traversal** by contrast is analogous to the level order traversal of a tree, where we will visit all of the immediate neighbors before continuing on to visit _their_ neighbors, and so on.
 Just as with level order traversal, the breadth-first traversal does not have as natural a recursive implementation as depth-first, although we will see that both can be expressed with very similar code by making use of an explicit data structure to control the traversal.
 Graph traversals in general are more complicated than tree traversals, because we have to worry about **sharing** of descendants of a node (there may be multiple paths to reach the same node) as well as **cycles** in the graph (there may be paths that loop back on themselves).
-Indeed, one definition of a tree is that it is a graph with a distinguished node, called the root, such that there is a unique path from the root to any other node.
+Indeed, one definition of a tree is that it is a graph with a distinguished node, called the root, such that there is a **unique path** from the root to any other node; if it is unique, then no descendants are shared and there must not be any cycles.

 ### Depth-First Traversal